| [History

 opportunities began to open up in many places across the country.

-China and from San Francisco Chinatown started to move to meet these
+Chinese immigrants from China and from San Francisco Chinatown started to move to meet these

 challenges.
 Some of the four-family